DouglasCorreia/gulp-default-tasks/README.md

 After you finished the entire development, run the following command:

 ```
-gulp build
+gulp deploy
 ```

-This command will create a folder called "build" with only files that you need.
+This command will create a folder called "deploy" with only files that you need.

 Have fun programming!